United States Map pic

 The History of the Cuban Sandwich

-Fore more about where to find great Cuban sandwiches around Tampa, check out my post about The Best Cuban Sandwiches in Tampa.
+For more on where to find great Cuban sandwiches today, you can also check out my guide to the best Cuban sandwiches in Tampa.

 La Teresita Restaurant